Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 To perform a request that will result in an SLA violation, change the <itemId> value to JAM and re-issue the request.

+To access the information being accumulated in the active collections, you will need a REST client, e.g. http://restclient.net/ to issue requests from a browser.
+Use the following URLs to obtain information from the REST service:

+http://localhost:8080/slamonitor-monitor/monitor/responseTimes - returns all response times

+http://localhost:8080/slamonitor-monitor/monitor/responseTimes?operation=submitOrder - returns only response times for this operation

+http://localhost:8080/slamonitor-monitor/monitor/violations - returns all SLA violations